PiSupply/PiJuice/Software/README.md

 * **Wakeup on charge** - Set a percentage battery value when to wakeup the Raspberry Pi whilst on charge.
 Usually this value would be high, between 90-100%.
 This is usually used in-conjunction with "Minimum charge".
 * **Minimum charge** - Set a minimum battery percentage level to safely shutdown the Raspberry Pi when the battery is below this value.
 Low values should be typically between 5-10%.
 NOTE: The type of system shutdown can be set under "System Events" under "Low charge" menu.
 * **Minimum battery voltage** - Set a minimum battery voltage level to safely shutdown the Raspberry Pi when below the set level.
 Note: The type of system shutdown can be set under "System Events" under "Low battery voltage" menu.
+* **Software Halt Power Off** - You can set a delay here in seconds (maximum of 65535) as to when to cut power to the Raspberry Pi when a software shutdown has occurred external to a button press.
+Usually this would occur when a user has run sudo halt, sudo shutdown -h now, or sudo poweroff in the terminal.

+**NOTE: Software Halt Power Off** will cut power at the end of the delay period.
+Provide an above normal amount of time for the OS to complete shutdown or the SD card may be CORRUPTED.  **RECOMMEND 30 or more seconds.**

 ### System Events Menu